Wisdom Teeth Removal: Your Extraction Guide

 Once you have undergone the surgical extraction procedure, there are several steps to take to ensure proper healing and recovery from the procedure.

-During the first 24 hours after wisdom teeth removal, you can expect some bleeding.
+During the first 24 hours after removal, you can expect some bleeding.
 To control bleeding, a moist, clean piece of gauze can be placed over the extraction site.
 Biting pressure applied for 45 minutes should stop the bleeding.

 A teabag also is an effective alternative to gauze to prevent bleeding, with the added benefit of tannic acid, which assists in clot formation.
 If heavy bleeding occurs for an extended time, contact your oral surgeon or dentist.

 Stitches may be used during your procedure if the wisdom tooth is impacted and must be removed from under the surface of the gum line.
 If the stitches are not self-dissolving, they will need to be removed postoperatively.
 Your dental surgeon will discuss with you whether or not you need to return to the dental office to have them removed.

 Facial swelling also is expected after extraction.
 To relieve swelling, wrap ice in a cloth and apply it to the swollen facial area.
 Ice should be applied for 10 minutes and removed for 20 minutes, then repeated.
 This cycle can be repeated as often as necessary during the first 24 hours following removal.